Corey Seager Player Props: Rangers vs. Tigers

-On Tuesday, Corey Seager (.714 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
-First pitch is at 6:40 PM ET.
+On Wednesday, Corey Seager (.651 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 1:10 PM ET.

-In his most recent game, he racked up four RBI (going 2-for-5 with a home run) against the Tigers.
+In his previous game he had a hitless showing (0-for-5) against the Tigers.

 Corey Seager Game Info & Props vs. the Tigers